Custodian IRA vs Checkbook IRA

 While it is less expensive initially to establish a custodial SDIRA, a one-time set up fee for an IRA LLC will save money in the long term.
 By transferring assets held by the custodian into the LLC, ongoing or recurring fees are eliminated or greatly reduced.
-This savings is magnified with multiple IRA accounts (LLC members) or multiple investment properties.
+This savings is magnified with multiple investment assets.
 Additionally, establishing the custodial accounts can be tedious and time consuming.
 We handle all these details as part of setting up the Checkbook Control IRA.

 When executing an investment out of a custodial account, the account owner must fill out a request and submit a substantial amount of paperwork for approval.
 The account will likely be charged for having the paperwork reviewed and then charged for transferring funds to the appropriate receiving authority.
 Many account holders experience frustrations when delays are encountered related to investments or transactions that are time sensitive.
 In fact, it is impossible to participate in any transaction involving immediate transfer of funds.
 Auctions and foreclosure are good examples.

 The IRA LLC offers the benefit of providing the account owner much more flexibility and control over investment decisions and the ability to act on opportunities in a more timely fashion.
 With an IRA LLC, the account owner has “checkbook control”, and can make and act on investment decisions immediately.